steevenakintilo/TwitterGiveawayBot/README.md

 If you are not a french speaker or you want to do english spanish or any language giveaways read this otherwise skip it.

-If you set your configuration.yml well you will be able to do giveaway that are not necessarily french just do it like that:
+If you set your configuration.yml well you will be able to do giveaways that are not necessarily french just do it like that:

 for the exemple let's say you want to do english giveaways